 Dependents must be enrolled in the same health and dental plans as the employee.
-Employees electing to opt out or waive health plan coverage may enroll their dependents with life insurance coverage only.
+Employees electing to opt-out or waive health and dental plan overage may enroll their dependents with life insurance coverage only.

 When both parents are employees, either employee may elect to cover the dependents; however, the same dependent cannot be enrolled under both employees for the same type of coverage.
 For example, eligible dependents may be enrolled under one parent for health and dental coverage and enrolled under the other for life coverage.

-NOTE: Dependents whose coverage was terminated for nonpayment of premium under one parent cannot be enrolled under the other until all premiums due for that dependent are paid.
+NOTE: Dependents whose coverage was terminated for nonpayment of contribution under one parent cannot be enrolled under the other until all contributions due for that dependent are paid.